devvmg/MiranGo-Library/README.md

 <img src="https://img.shields.io/badge/Language-en_US_🟦🟥-%23FFF?style=flat-square&logo=gear)">
 <p>
-  Cards is an element that use short and handiness messages, animations and flashes images to engage the user in the theme.
+  Cards is an element that use small and handiness messages, animations and flashes images to engage the user in the theme.
 </p>